 The Quest for a Self-Replicating RNA

 The real “money train” for the RNA world is a self-replicating ribozyme, but researchers have made limited progress toward discovering this type of ribozyme.
 For example, they have produced a variety of ribozymes that (1) assist in the synthesis of ribonucleotides; (2) join two RNA chains together (in a process called ligation); and (3) add ribonucleotide subunits to the end of an RNA molecule, extending the chain.
-All of these activities are necessary for replication of RNA molecules, yet to date, biochemists have been unable to make RNA with genuine self-replicating capability.
+All of these activities are necessary for replication of RNA molecules, yet, to date, biochemists have been unable to make RNA with genuine self-replicating capability.

 The latest work by scientists from The Scripps Research Institute (TSRI) adds to these accomplishments, moving origin-of-life researchers closer to a self-replicating RNA.
 But the train still hasn’t arrived at the station.

 The researchers from TSRI extended the work of earlier studies, using in vitro evolution to modify a ribozyme dubbed the class I RNA polymerase ribozyme.
 This molecule—initially generated by researchers in the 1990s—can join together some RNA molecules once they bind to a template to produce larger RNA molecules.
 Later, researchers modified the original ribozyme so that it could use a template to form RNA chains over 100 nucleotides in length.
 Unfortunately, the modified version of the class I RNA polymerase ribozyme is quite finicky.
-While it can transcribe RNA with certain nucleotide sequences, it cannot transcribe RNA molecules with complex three-dimensional structures.
+While it can only transcribe RNA with certain nucleotide sequences and cannot transcribe RNA molecules with complex three-dimensional structures.

 TSRI scientists randomly mutated the RNA sequence of the modified version of the class I RNA polymerase to generate a population of 100 trillion molecules.
 From this population, they selected those ribozymes that could transcribe two different RNA molecules with a complex three-dimensional structure.
 Once they identified the ribozymes with the desired properties, they repeated the process, mutating the newly identified ribozymes to produce a new population of molecules.
 After 24 rounds, they had successfully evolved a ribozyme (they called the 24-3 ribozyme) that can copy RNA molecules with complex three-dimensional structures and, in turn, make copies of RNA molecules it had already copied.
 That is, the 24-3 polymerase can amplify specific RNA molecules 10,000 fold.